Home » Look and Say / Whole Language

 – Look and Say / Whole Word Memorisation

-– Whole Language Movement/Philosophy / ”A psycholinguistic guessing game” (Kenneth Goodman) / Literacies and Languages for All / Holistic Approach / Real Books (UK) / Discovery Approach / Emergent Literacy / Language Experience / Apprenticeship Approach (Liz Waterland) / Sociocultural Model of Reading /Acquisition of reading in authentic contexts through a progressive and invisible pedagogy” (Goouch & Lambirth p110. italics added) / ”A hydra-headed beast” (Turner.
-1990 p2)
+– Whole Language Movement/Philosophy / ”A psycholinguistic guessing game” (Kenneth Goodman) / Literacies and Languages for All / Holistic Approach / Real Books (UK) / Discovery Approach / Emergent Literacy / Language Experience / Apprenticeship Approach (Liz Waterland) / Sociocultural Model of Reading / Acquisition of reading in authentic contexts through a progressive and invisible pedagogy (Goouch & Lambirth) / ”A hydra-headed beast” (Martin Turner.
+1990)

 Look and Say / Whole Word Memorisation:

-The very first whole word memorisation programme, the Quadrille programme, was invented in France by Abbe Bertaud in 1744.
+The first whole word memorisation programme, the Quadrille programme, was devised by a Frenchman, Abbe Bertaud, in 1744.
 Derivatives of this programme spread through continental Europe – endorsed by the King of Prussia, used by Basedow and Gedike in Germany and Jacatot in Belgium.
-Back in France, Abbe de l’Epee (circa 1760) was inspired by the Quadrille programme to produce his own whole word memorisation programme, which he used with deaf-mutes.
+Another Frenchman, Abbe de l’Epee (circa 1760) was inspired by the Quadrille programme to produce his own whole word memorisation programme, which he used with deaf-mutes.

-By 1826, whole word books were being promoted on both sides of the Atlantic, with Abbe de l’Epee’s programme being used by Thomas Gallaudet with deaf-mutes in America.
+By the 1820s, whole word books were being promoted on both sides of the Atlantic, with Abbe de l’Epee’s programme being used by Thomas Gallaudet with deaf-mutes in America.
 Gallaudet also produced a beginners’ reading book (1836) for hearing children, The Mother’s Primer.
 This taught reading by the whole word memorisation method with all mention of the deaf-mute connection erased (Rodgers.
-Born Yesterday).
+2004.
+The Born-Yesterday World of the Reading Experts).

-In 1886, psychologist James McKeen Cattell carried out the first eye-movement experiments on skilled readers.
-Despite his rudimentary experimental equipment, he discovered that skilled readers read short words as fast as isolated letters.
-Cattell also discovered the word superiority effect; a letter is identified more accurately and rapidly in the context of a word than in isolation or in the context of a random letter string.
-These results led him to believe that single words must be processed by the brain as whole word shapes, eschewing sound.
+In 1886, psychologist James Cattell carried out the first eye-movement experiments on skilled readers.
+Despite his rudimentary experimental equipment, Cattell discovered the word superiority effect; a letter is identified more accurately and rapidly in the context of a word than in isolation or in the context of a random letter string.
+This discovery led him to believe that single words must be processed by the brain as whole word shapes, eschewing sound.

 Cattell’s discoveries reinforced the opinions and beliefs of a procession of self-appointed education experts working in the new teacher-training colleges.
-They ordered teachers to use the look-say method using flashcards.
-The look-say method metamorphosised into the whole-sentence memorisation method.
+They ordered teachers to use the look-say method using whole word flashcards.

-Cattell’s experiments were repeated by modern eye-movement researchers.
+Cattell’s experiments were repeated by today’s eye-movement researchers.
 They reproduced Cattell’s results but interpreted them very differently: ”(T)he word-superiority effect demonstrates that skilled readers process all of the letters when identifying a word.”

 ”McClelland and Johnson (1977) demonstrated that pseudowords also show a Word Superiority Effect.
 For example, pseudowords such as ‘mave’ and ‘rint’ are not words in the English language and should not have a familiar word shape, but they do have the phonetic regularity that makes them easily pronounceable.
 Therefore, the reason for the Word Superiority Effect isn’t the recognition of word shapes, but rather the existence of regular letter combinations.”